 Now that my dad isn’t drinking he has a much better quality of life.
 He laughs again, in a way that he hadn’t done for years.
 He gets to spend time with his grandson.
 We talk about the important and the unimportant things.
 He remembers these conversations the next day.
 These are the small events that make life good, and that were not possible before.

-The following contributions have been made anonymously.
+The following contributions have been made anonymously (names have been anonymised)

 These contributions may, in the future, be analysed and used for research.

 If you would like to contribute your voice please follow this link